B.K. Birla Institute of Engineering & Technology

 B.K.
-Birla Institute of Engineering & Technology (BKBIET) is a privateengineering college located in Pilani, Rajasthan, India.
-It was founded in 2007 by Krishnarpan Charity Trust, with Late Basant Kumar Birla as chairman.
+Birla Institute of Engineering & Technology (BKBIET) is a private engineering college located in Pilani, Rajasthan, India.
+It was founded in 2007 by Shree Krishnarpan Charity Trust, with Late Basant Kumar Birla as chairman.
+Following his death, industrialist Kumar Mangalam Birla assumed the chairmanship of the Trust.

 Description

-BKBIET, Pilani is part of Shree Krishnarpan Charity Trust, under the chairmanship of Syt.
-Basant Kumarji Birla.
+BKBIET, Pilani is part of Shree Krishnarpan Charity Trust, under the chairmanship of Late Basant Kumar Birla.
 The Institute was established in 2007.
 It is approved by AICTE, New Delhi and affiliated to Bikaner Technical University, Kota.

+Academic Governance

+The Institute has an Academic Advisory Board comprising senior academicians (including Group Vice-Chancellor & Director, BITS Pilani, Pilani Campus) from the Birla Institute of Technology and Science (BITS), Pilani and distinguished alumni, which provides strategic guidance on academic programs and curriculum development.

+The Institute is headed by Prof. Bijay Kumar Rout, Director of BKBIET, who is a senior academic from BITS Pilani, where he has served as a Professor in the Department of Mechanical Engineering and held multiple academic leadership roles.
+His appointment further strengthens the academic linkage between BKBIET and BITS Pilani.

 Undergraduate programs

 BKBIET offers a Bachelor of Technology in six areas: